-The Creative Comedy Initiative aims to encourage, develop and support comedians who wish to create new, innovative and visionary performances that push the boundaries of the traditional comedy genre.
+The aim of the Creative Comedy Project Grant is to encourage, develop and support established New Zealand performers who want to create new, innovative and visionary comedy performances that push the boundaries of the traditional comedy genre.

 The grant aims to assist the development of comedy as an art form, extend and diversify performer’s skills, inspire and surprise audiences, and encourage performers to utilise the experience and knowledge of arts practitioners from the wider performing arts industry.
 Each year, the Creative Comedy Project Grant supports a new work or works from established performers (or collective of performers) in the realisation of their show concepts, through a development grant and additional marketing, publicity and production support.

 "Command Performance was a show that had existed inside my head for 15 years.
 The Creative Comedy Initiative allowed me to actually put it on stage.
 And it made the show much better than I could ever have envisaged it.
 The Creative Comedy Initiative helped to make Command Performance the show that I am most proudest of" - Greg Ellis, 2012 Creative Comedy Initiative Recipient